Profiling Mass Shooters And Assessing Threats

 And, Shankar, you have reported in the past about building profiles of these kinds of assailants.
 I mean, usually, we're talking about men.
-We're talking about often about white men.
+We're talking about, often about white men.
 Does what we know about Lanza fit that profile of a mass shooter?

 SHANKAR VEDANTAM, BYLINE: Well, I mean, there's a lot of information that still coming in about Lanza.
 And I think it's fair to say that some of that information has been conflicting so far, so I don't think we have a full picture of him as yet.
 It is the case that if you look at the patterns of many of these gunmen, they do happen to be men.
 They're almost invariably young men, usually young white men.
-Many of them have long-standing interests in guns.
-Many of them have reported mental disturbances that troubled people in some ways.
+Many of them have longstanding interests in guns.
+Many of them have reported mental disturbances, they're troubled people in some ways.
 Many of them are often described as being loners.

 But I'm not sure necessarily these add up to a profile.
 I think they add up to a pattern but not necessarily a profile.
 And what I mean by that is they - when you look back at events in the past, you can see the events had similarities to them.
-But when you talk about a profile, a really effective profile is something that allows you to say here's where the next shooters going to come from, here's where the next school is going to be targeted.
+But when you talk about a profile, a really effective profile is something that allows you to say here's where the next shooter is going to come from, here's where the next school is going to be targeted.
 And we just simply can't do that right now.

 RAZ: If there are patterns, why can't we identify those people who may potentially be a risk?

-VEDANTAM: Well, I think if you were to catalog all the people in the United States who are young white men with an interest in guns or, you know, violent video games or who have a history of being bullied, people who may be troubled in some way, you know, that list would run not in the hundreds, but it would run into thousands or the tens of thousands.
+VEDANTAM: Well, I think if you were to catalog all the people in the United States who are young white men with an interest in guns or, you know, violent video games or who have a history of being bullied, people who may be troubled in some way, you know, that list would run not in the hundreds, but it would run in the thousands or the tens of thousands.
 And the vast majority of them, of course, would never dream of doing something like Lanza is supposed to have done on Friday.
 So from a scientific point of view, the problem with building a profile is that these are very, very unusual events.

 Now, they don't seem like unusual events because they're so salient in our minds right now.
 But when it comes to these highly unusual events, it's very hard to build predictive models, which is what a good profile is, that tell you what's going to happen next.